Disney With a Baby

 7.1 Flower & Garden Festival

 There were lots of outdoor playgrounds where the kids can play.
 One of my daughter’s favorites was a musical garden playground complete with drums and chimes for the kids.
-We also liked walking through the butterfly house.
-We enjoyed the food at the booths but we didn’t come to eat like we do for the Food and Wine Festival.
-And last but not least, my daughter enjoyed listening to the concerts, from the comfort of her stroller.
+We also liked strolling through the butterfly house.
+We enjoyed the food at the booths but we didn’t come to eat like we did for the Food and Wine Festival.
+Last but not least, my daughter enjoyed listening to the concerts, from the comfort of her stroller.
+Clearly, there are a multitude of things to experience when visiting Disney with a baby.

 7.2 International Festival of the Holidays

 It’s so nice to see the holiday decorations from all over the world displayed and watch timeless classics like the candlelight processional (we watched while strolling).
-One of the perks of visiting Epcot with babies is the sensory experience it offers.
+One of the perks of visiting Disney with a baby is the sensory experience it offers.

 Overall, Epcot is a great theme park to take a baby because it is less overwhelming and more manageable than some of the sister theme parks.
 Enjoy the sights and sounds it has to offer and remember, if your baby starts getting fussy, high tail it over to the Baby Care Center for a more peaceful experience.